FruitfulEjiro/Yurl/README.md

       ]
     }
     ```
-    - **Note**: The request must contain an array with property name urls.
+    - **Note**: The request object must contain an array with property name urls.
 The `urls` array can contain multiple URLs to be shortened.

   - **Response**:
     - Status: 201 Created
     - Body: